 Where will the access point be to the housing development?

 A new 3G pitch has replaced the old pitches at the Hitchin campus.

 In addition, a second new 3G pitch in Hitchin at The Priory School has been created as well as providing two new grass pitches at the school.

 What about noise coming from the new 3G pitch at the Hitchin campus?

-- The sports hall and playing fields are in urgent need of upgrading.
-The sports hall is nearly 50 years old, has a leaking roof and does not currently meet the needs of either our students or the local community.
+The sports hall and playing fields were in urgent need of upgrading.
+The sports hall was nearly 50 years old, with a leaking roof and did not meet the needs of either our students or the local community.

-- There is also a need for new homes, particularly in the Hitchin area.
+There is also a need for new homes in Hitchin.
 We’re pleased that the residential development part of this scheme will help address these needs whilst also allowing investment in the college.

 How will you manage the increase in traffic in the local area?

 A contribution of £122,000, requested by the County Council towards Project PTM11.1 of the Hitchin Urban Transport Plan: Introduce an Eastern Access to the Hitchin Rail Station, was made.
 This is a project being led by Hertfordshire Highways, who you can contact for further information, and includes road junction improvements, easier access to Hitchin Railway Station for pedestrians from St Michael’s Road, footpath improvements and new cycling provision.